 Right around then, half of the faces in the room no longer smiled.
 Qiao Qiao had dug her head into Jacky’s shoulder, wishing for all these to stop.
 Jacky didn’t know how to react, except pat Qiao Qiao’s shoulder.
 He felt that suffocating feeling building up inside again.
 And it was like Qiao Qiao wanted to distract him with something to do so she didn’t care if she was acting bizarre.
 Her outward reaction could almost match his–if he didn’t have to put up a front.

 “Moving on,” Ehlo spoke up at that time, walking up to the center of the room where Johnny and Bianca were standing.
-“It’s getting late, so let’s clear the way because I need the peaceful atmosphere to complete a project.
+“It’s getting late, so let’s clear the way because I need a peaceful atmosphere to complete a project.
 Sorry to kick everyone out, but the world doesn’t revolve around love, okay?
-In fact, it’s kind of over-rated.
+In fact, it’s kind of overrated.
 Come back this weekend for tea but it’s sort of weekday right now, and it’s getting quite late.”
 Ehlo turned to Johnny then.
 “Love you buddy and congrats, but I need to work, okay?”
 He turned to Bianca as well.
 “Welcome to our circle, Miss Bai, but it’s like late now.
-We’ll talk more later.
+We’ll talk later.
 You can say goodbye to Johnny like over there.”

 As if by magic, the room cleared, except for a few lost persons who didn’t budge–namely Johnny, Bianca, Ming Dao, and Sam.
 What wasn’t hard to miss was the ones who knew what happened walked by Jacky and gave him a pat or clap on the shoulder on their way out.
 Only some stopped to whisper words of encouragement to him.
 Jacky only nodded, smiling out of politeness.
 Qiao Qiao had already removed her head from Jacky’s shoulder and was helping Ehlo and Angela clear the room as well.